maklinger/maklinger.github.io/_pages/outreach.md

 ![ICD poster](https://maklinger.github.io/files/outreach/ICD_picture.png)

 Every year in November at the ICD, high-school classes conduct a variety of experiments on cosmic rays!
 In order to introduce the students to the academic work-style, DESY organizes a video conference, where they can present their results.
 Since 2021 I have been joining the Gymnasium Villa Elisabeth in Wildau, close to DESY Zeuthen, during that day.
 I supported the students with the experiments, the data analysis, the presentation and gave an outreach talk.
-See below the slides:
+See below the slides (in German):

 * [ICD 2021/2022](https://maklinger.github.io/files/outreach/ICD_2021_2022_2023_Klinger_Wildau.pdf)